 This is how your data is stored in our database:

 Let’s sum up how your private info is stored at cloud storage.
 Have a look at the following scheme:

 Your data is deleted after termination

 Our commitment to your data security extends even past the lifetime of your account.
-If you do decide to stop using our application, we will delete your data within 3 months following the termination of your subscription.
+If you do decide to stop using our application, we will delete your data 3 months after the subscription is terminated.